kevjp/Logs-Analysis-Project/README.md

 ## Views

-The python script logsanalysis.py generates the Postgresql view log_article_join which is a join between the log table and the article table using the query:
+The python script logsanalysis.py generates the Postgresql view log_article_join which is a join between the log table and the articles table using the query:
 `CREATE VIEW log_article_join AS SELECT path, title, author
             FROM log, articles WHERE path = CONCAT('/article/', slug)`